MultiCraft/repixture/mods/rp_paint/API.md

 ## How to make a node paintable

-There are two methods to make a node paintable: Directly and indirectly.
+There are two types of paintable nodes: Intrinsic and extrinsic.

-The direct method is used when the node itself already comes in a default “painted” state when placed.
+An intrinsically paintable node is a node when the node itself already comes in a default “painted” state when placed.
 The color is thus always stored in the node itself via param2.
+These nodes are always considered painted.
+They can’t be scraped by an axe.

-This is the simpler method.
+Extrinsically painted nodes are nodes that have a “neutral”/“unpainted” state.

-The indirect method is used when the node has a “neutral”/“unpainted” state.
+This method requires an additional painted node to be registered.
-This method requires an additional “companion” node to be registered.
+Extrinsically painted nodes can be scraped off by any axe.

 By convention, all paintable nodes *MUST* drop in a “neutral” state, that is with their color metadata erased.
 This is why adding the `drop` field is a requirement.
+The reason for that the player must not have the painted nodes in inventory to reduce inventory clutter.

-### Direct method
+### Intrinsically painted nodes

-Follow these steps to make a node paintable directly:
+Follow these steps to make an intrinsically painted node:

 1. Add the `paintable = 1` group
 2. Set the `tiles` and optionally `overlay_tiles` as you wish (see Minetest Lua API documentation)